yahya-tamur/command_block_arranger/README.md

 Hosted on github pages here: [yahya-tamur.github.io/command_block_arranger](https://yahya-tamur.github.io/command_block_arranger)

-Configure *any* number of command blocks using text!

-Here's the problem: It's really annoying to edit a long command inside a command block.
-You can edit it in Notepad, but if you have multiple command blocks, it's still annoying to change all of them.
+Configure any number of command blocks, and put all of them in your world by running a single command!

-One solution is using functions in a data pack, instead of command blocks.
+Another solution would be using functions in a data pack, instead of command blocks.
 But then, if you're on a server, you would have to change the data pack and reset the server every time.

 This lets you write many command blocks and paste all of them into your world with a single command.